-I’ve always rebelled against limitations and maybe that’s why I love being an abstract painter.
+I’ve always rebelled against limitations and maybe that’s why I became an abstract painter.
 I love walking into the studio not knowing what’s going to happen.
 A rule breaker by nature, I embrace the freedom to experiment, which keeps the process fresh for me and gives a sense of endless possibility.

 Abstract expressionism deeply influences my work, offering autonomy from the limits of known object or form.
 My process is very physical, scraping away, building and scribbling, to create a textured surface that somehow conveys an idea, a mood or emotion that is deeply human.
 A natural sense of color and composition guide my work, but emotion and spontaneity give it life.
 There is a certain, comforting order underlying the chaos on every canvas.
 I like to “violate the canvas” to use Diebenkorn’s words, bury the evidence, and then excavate it again.
 Hard edge against soft, an emphatic line over textured background, marks that come in and out of view will give a hint of object, or trigger a memory, challenging the viewer to explore beneath the surface.